 To begin with, I think the main hurdle with reading Kant is terminological.
 Unlike say Hegel, Kant can be a remarkably clear writer once you get a handle on the jargon.
 With regard to his continued significance, Kant says at the end of the “Prolegomena” that he hopes at the least that his philosophy can serve to dissuade us from the “impudent assertions of materialism, naturalism, and fatalism.”
 I think now, even more so than in Kant’s time, there is an unfortunate polarizing pressure in our culture.
 One can feel they must either accept science and scientific materialism as the exclusive domain of intelligible and reasonable discourse, or else be pushed into irrational and dangerous fundamentalism.
 Kant’s philosophy can help us see that this is a false dichotomy.
 It is an attempt to be respectful of science and acknowledge its legitimacy without becoming “scientistic,” to recognize a rational discourse that can engage with humanistic concerns that extend beyond the narrow concerns of the natural sciences, about moral and aesthetic and “existential” issues regarding the meaning and purpose of human individual and collective life.
 Kant’s philosophy is an arch-humanism, and one of the most well-argued and appealing that the tradition has given us.
 So, for both those attracted to this and who feel it is missing and needed in our culture, and for those who think we need to precisely move beyond humanism into a post- or trans-humanist future, Kant needs contending with still.

-If you want to learn more about this topic, please join us for Michael’s upcoming course, Kant’s Critical Philosophy, which begins on Monday, September 11th at the Workmen’s Circle.
+If you want to learn more about this topic, please join us for Michael’s upcoming course, Kant: Metaphysics and Morality, which begins on Monday, September 10th at Goethe-Institut New York.